-- Tender Operators must be Gold Standard-approved transport providers. - Embarkation and disembarkation of passengers should be managed in an organized manner and should be done in a phased approach to avoid congregation of guests on the pier. - Tender operators should place signage or markers to adequately guide passengers to maintain social distancing requirements of 6 feet between families/ groups not travelling together. - All passengers hands should be sanitized prior to embarking the tender vessel. - All passengers and crew members must adhere to mandatory face mask protocol on the tender vessel, as per local regulations (i.e. no use of gators). - Frequent cleaning and sanitization of tender vessels should be carried out throughout each day it is in use. - Deep cleaning and sanitizing of tender vessels should be done at the end of every day the tender was in use. - All employees working on a tender vessel should be screened daily for Covid-19 symptoms.
+- Tender Operators must be Gold Standard-approved transport providers. - Embarkation and disembarkation of passengers should be managed in an organized manner and should be done in a phased approach, where possible, to avoid congregation of guests on the pier and to maintain social distancing measures. - Tender operators should place signage or markers to adequately guide passengers to maintain social distancing requirements. - All passengers hands should be sanitized prior to embarking the tender vessel. - All passengers and crew members must adhere to mandatory face mask protocol on the tender vessel, as per local regulations (i.e. no use of gators). - Frequent cleaning and sanitization of tender vessels should be carried out throughout each day it is in use. - Deep cleaning and sanitizing of tender vessels should be done at the end of every day the tender was in use. - All employees working on a tender vessel should be screened daily for Covid-19 symptoms.